samhiq/SamhiqMailerPro/README.md

 👉 [Download SamhiqMailer.exe](https://github.com/samhiq/SamhiqMailer/releases/latest/download/SamhiqMailer.exe)

 ### 2. 🗂️ Setup Folder
-Create a folder named exactly:
+Create a folder named exactly SamhiqMailer:

 Then place the `SamhiqMailer.exe` file inside this folder.
 ⚠️ This folder name is **required** so that the auto-update system works properly.